wechaty/matrix-appservice/README.md

   command: ["--config", "/data/config.yaml", "--file", "/data/wechaty-registration.yaml", "--port", "8788"]
 ```

-## Beidge Usage
+## Bridge Usage

-1. Talk to Wechaty Bot (`@wechaty:your.domain.ltd`)
+1. Direct Message Wechaty Bot (`@wechaty:your.domain.ltd`)
-1. Send the message `!login` (three times ... wip... )
+1. Send the message `!login` (three times... wip... )
-1. The `wechaty` app service bot will then send you a QR Code for scanning by WeChat.
+1. The `wechaty` app service bot will then send you a QR Code for scanning on WeChat.

-After scan the QR Code and confirm on your phone, everything will be setup automatically by the wechaty bot.
+After you have scanned the QR Code and confirmed it on your phone, everything will be setup automatically by the wechaty bot.

 ### Authentication